-When skin is injured, fibrous tissue known as scar tissue forms over the wound to repair and defend the injury.
+When the skin is injured, fibrous tissue referred to as scar tissue forms over the wound to repair and defend the injury.
 In some cases, more scar tissue grows, forming smooth, hard growths referred to as keloids.

 Keloids can be a lot large than the real wound.
 They’re most usually observed on the chest, shoulders, earlobes, and cheeks.
 However, keloids can have an effect on any part of the body.

 Although keloids are not harmful to your health, they may additionally create cosmetic concerns.

 Keloids come from excess growth of scar tissue.
 Keloid scars have a tendency to be larger than the real wound itself.
 They may as well take weeks or months to develop fully.

 A particular area that is flesh-colored, pink, or red

 A lumpy or ridged area of skin that’s typically raised

 An area that continues to develop larger with scar tissue over time

 An itchy patch of skin